zeth/inputs/README.rst

 Inputs
 ======

-Cross-platform Python support for keyboards, mice and gamepads.
+The inputs module provides an easy way for your Python program to listen for user input.

 Currently supported platforms are the Raspberry Pi, Linux, Windows and the Apple Mac.

+Python versions supported are all versions of Python 3 and your granddad's Python 2.7.

 To get started quickly, just use the following::